This outstanding turkey and ham gumbo recipe is another way to use those delicious holiday leftovers.

 12 ounce frozen cut okra (optional)

 Place deboned turkey carcass in 3-1/2 quarts of water.
-Bring to a boil and cook for 45 minutes.
+Bring to a boil and cook for 1 to 2 hours.
 Strain stock and reserve.
 You will need 3 quarts.

 Combine oil and flour in a heavy pot or skillet and brown to make a roux.
 See these easy instructions for making a traditional roux.